 - Why are prescription painkillers addictive, and what risks do they pose?

-- How do patient interests and profits interact within big pharma?
+- How do patient interests and profits interact with big pharma?

 - How are big pharma and addiction connected?

 - What can you do about addiction and big pharma?

 - How can you mitigate the effects and abuse of addictive prescription painkillers?

 Big pharma, as an industry, is relatively nebulous if only due to its massive size.
 Taken altogether, the fifteen largest companies in the pharmaceutical sector have a market value of over $2 trillion.
 This is a massive, and quite profitable, industry.
 According to The Motley Fool, big pharma is “a collective term to describe the world’s largest publicly traded pharmaceutical companies.
 While no concrete definition exists, the big difference between big pharma and just plain old pharmaceutical companies is market valuation… Big pharma has a more diverse product portfolio and pipeline.”
 In other words, big pharma is a subset of the pharmaceutical industry, with companies that can have millions, and even billions, of dollars invested into a single type of medication.

 To get an idea of just how big this subset of the pharmaceutical industry is, and how it operates, consider some of the following: